-The Industry Agreement provides for a limit on assessments in any calendar year such that no Member shall be assessed more than 1% of its aggregate gross revenue (maximum amount) unless an additional amount is required to either cover the operational expenses of the Fund or to permit the Fund to meet its obligations under its bank lines of credit.
+The Industry Agreement provides for a limit on assessments in any calendar year such that no Member shall be assessed more than 1% of its aggregate gross revenue (maximum amount) unless an additional amount is required to either cover operational expenses or to permit CIPF to meet the obligations under its bank lines of credit.
 This limit does not apply to the minimum, new member and capital deficiency assessments.

 Regular assessments and assessments for capital deficiencies are recorded in these financial statements when they are assessed.
-As provided for in the Industry Agreement, the assessments are collected by IIROC on behalf of the Fund.
+As provided for in the Industry Agreement, the assessments are collected by IIROC on behalf of CIPF.
 IIROC is required, under the terms of the Industry Agreement, to pay to CIPF the amount of the assessments (whether or not collected from Members).